Wilhelm, Prince of Albania: In popular culture

+German circus acrobat Otto Witte claimed in the 1920s to have secretly ruled for five days as King of Albania in 1913.
+His story may have been inspired by the similarity of his name to Wilhelm von Wied.
+Witte's urban legend was used as the basis for Harry Turtledove's fantasy novel Every Inch a King (2005), whose narrator (based on Witte) makes a brief reference to "William of Weed."

 Prince Wilhelm is portrayed in the 2008 Albanian film Time of the Comet (based on Ismail Kadare's novel "The dark year" (Viti i mbrapshtë), which takes place during his reign.
 He is played by the German actor Thomas Heinze.